e-seet/42/fractol/Readme.md

 ### To do

-1. Check memory leak
+1. Change event init when i am running on ubuntu
-2. whether it is the same for macos and ubuntu
+2. Check the "setup" function.
+Whether i need to change.

 ### Reference